LunaTheFox20/weave-distance-calculator/README.md

 # Weave Distance Calculator

 This is a Minecraft mod that provides a command called "distance" to calculate the distance between two sets of coordinates using either the Euclidean or Manhattan method.
-This mod is designed for the Weave Loader platform.

 ## Table of Contents